 Anyone who takes gaming even a little seriously will hardly be able to avoid a gaming headset.
-Since the market for gaming equipment is growing just as rapidly as the gaming scene itself, the selection is correspondingly large, ramified and confusing.
+Since the market for gaming equipment is growing just as rapidly as the gaming scene itself, the selection is correspondingly large, ramified, and confusing.

 What should you consider when buying a headset?
-Well, first off, the comfort and the fact that it is suitable if you have large ears is important.
+Well, first off, the comfort and the fact that it is suitable if you have large ears are important.
 But in addition to this, there are also other things to keep in mind.

 Especially in multiplayer shooters and battle royale games, control and overview are the be-all and end-all.
 With almost the same skill level, the sound quality, or the quality of the spatial sound is often decisive for the decisive advantage.
 In addition, your fellow players will thank you for a reasonable microphone and the correspondingly good sound of your voice.